Automation

 I’m part of the Microsoft Heroes at Sogeti and this week we had an evening event about DevOps where I did a talk about the operations part of DevOps for Office 365.

 At my current customer we are preparing Office 365 for deployment to every employee in the Netherlands.
 So far we had moved 1000 employees of one operating company and we are now working to get the rest of the Dutch working companies to Office 365.
+To make this happen we used PowerShell automation to make our operations work a lot easier and more fun by automating the boring and repeatable stuff.

 In my previous post I wrote about using Azure automation to start and stop an Azure VM that is deployed using Resource manager.
 If you did not read that one I suggest you read it first since I will use that setup and the scripts in this post.

 The azure automation has a great editor, but there is no version control in it.
 To solve this Microsoft added an option to integrate with GitHub and Visual Studio Online.
+For now only the GitHub one is available.

 Last week I updated my Azure storage and Virtual machines to Azure Resource Manager.
 Before that I had the OneShare for MSDN app from Sogeti to start and stop my VM every day so I could start using it without having it to boot manually.
 Unfortunately the app cannot authenticate with Azure Resource Manager so I have to find another way to make it automatically start and stop.